-I have had a few memorable experiences with the Indian Gaur – the largest bovine species in South East Asia.
-During our introduction in 2012, I saw a herd crossing a golf course in Kodaikanal.
+I have had a few memorable experiences with the Indian Gaur (Indian Bison) – the largest bovine species in South East Asia.
+In 2012, I saw a herd crossing a golf course for the first time.
 Awestruck by their imposing physique, I approached them with reckless abandon.
-Mercifully, one of the alpha males scared me stiff into marching back.
-From a distance, I saw them leap in the air over a barbed wire fence.
+Mercifully, an alpha male scared me stiff into marching back.
+From a distance, I saw them leap in the air over a barbed-wire fence.
 It was one of the most amazing things I had seen.

-It had not occurred to me then that one wrong move, and I could have been gored, squished or trampled to death.
-Thankfully, large mammals like Gaurs and elephants tend to be pacifists while moving in herds.
-They know of the power they wield as a group.
-Especially, in the Kodaikanal hills where large carnivores are absent.
+It had not occurred to me then that one wrong move and I could have been gored, squished, or trampled to death.
+Thankfully, large mammals like bison and elephants tend to be pacifists while moving in herds.
+They are very aware of the power they wield as a group; especially in the hills of Kodaikanal where large carnivores are pitifully scarce.
 The strays and rogues must be treated with extreme caution.
 They can attack unprovoked.
 People may deserve to bear the brunt of the brute force of nature.
 But avoiding such aggressive conflicts would be best for everybody’s business.

-As he approached the Gaur with panache, my heart was in my mouth.
+As he approached the bison with panache, my heart was in my mouth.
 It was staring him down.
-But he kept inching; holding the rock higher.
+But he kept inching towards it, holding the rock higher.
 When a few meters from each other, there was palpable tension in the air.
 But there was a sense of familiarity.
-The little fella emerged the unlikely hero.
-Shortly afterward – the Gaur strutted towards an electrical fence.
+Shortly afterward – the bison strutted past an electrical fence.
 Shaking its horns, it disappeared into the forest.
-The father seemed proud of his son’s courage and relieved that luck was on their side that day.
+The father seemed relieved.

 In the winter of 2013, luck was not on my side.
-Or maybe it was.
+Well, maybe it was.

-At the end of December, I was trekking through a pine forest in Vattakanal with a friend.
+On a fine December morning, I was trekking through a pine forest in Kodaikanal with a friend.
 We were there to watch the sunrise at a nearby clifftop.
 Nearly 6,800 feet above sea level, the sun gloriously emerges over it.
-For over an hour every morning, about 100-200 birds like bulbuls, swallows, and swifts soar against the orange-tinted skies.
+For over an hour every morning, hundreds of birds like bulbuls, swallows, and swifts soar against the orange-tinted skies.
+My friend wanted to shoot a video of this gorgeous sight.
 Happy about what we had seen, we started to walk back to the nearest town.
 It was an arduous uphill journey.
-We had to take it slow because we were novice trekkers then.
+We took it slow because we were novice trekkers then.

-We hardly took a dozen paces before we came across a schoolkid in our vicinity.
-Quickly, he brought to our attention that an adult Gaur was standing about 500 meters ahead.
-Alone and agitated, it had blocked the exit path.
-I had suggested that we return to the cliff side, but the kid was cocksure about moving on.
-He reassured us that it was a part of his daily routine.
-I believed the twerp until he picked up a stone, and aimed it at the beast.
-When questioned, he calmly reassured us that we were safe.
-We tried to remain calm as this fella kept hurling stones at it.
+We barely took a dozen paces before we came across a kid crouching behind a hedgerow.
+Quickly, the kid pointed towards an adult bison standing about 500 meters ahead.
+Alone and agitated, it blocked the exit path.
+We wanted to return to the cliffside, but the kid was cocksure about moving on.
+He reassured us that he lived nearby, and this was a part of his daily routine.
+We made it clear that we intended to stay put, but he implored us to accompany him since there would be safety in numbers.

-Finally – it turned around and charged us like a kamikaze truck.
+Finally – it turned around.
+The bison shook its horns in a menacing way that had us frozen in fear.
+And then, it charged us, like a speeding truck.
 In the melee, I heard someone say:

-My leg had to be put in a temporary cast at the local hospital.
-I was told to get admitted because I might need surgery.
-We decided to head to the city, which was an 8-hour road trip.
-My friend had to drive through the night while listening to me whine about how unfair life was.
-All I could think was:
+My leg had to be put in a temporary cast .
+I was told to get admitted in the city.
+So, we had to drive to the city, which was an 8-hour road trip.
+My poor friend had to take the wheel all night long while listening to me whine.
+I thought to myself:

 “How in the bloody hell could things get worse?”.

 No sooner upon returning home, I got my answer.
-I was told by an orthopedic surgeon that I had to walk using crutches for two months.
-Then, I was laid off by my employer since I was unable to show up to work.
-I was also let go by someone I had cared for.
-So, I was angry, broke and depressed.
+I was advised to put my leg in a cast and walk using crutches for two months.
+Then, I was laid off by my employer and let go by someone I had cared for.

-Within a couple of weeks, I threw away the crutches before the doc had told me that I would able to.
-I found a better job.
-I began a fitness regime.
-My sideburns grew longer.
-I met magnanimous people along the way, who did their part to help me get back on my feet.
-More importantly, I had developed a love for bird-watching, which led me to rediscover a passion to be alive.
+In just over a month, I threw away the crutches, found a better job, and became fitter.
+I met generous people along the way, who did their part to get me back on my feet.
+I also developed a love for bird-watching, which led me to rediscover a passion for being alive.